-For banks and credit unions, customers are more and more moving online, exploring the products, applying for them and then using them, all online.
-It provides a good channel for these institutions to connect and communicate with them directly.
-A well designed and organized website enables flawless communication with the members.
+For banks and credit unions, customers are more and more moving online, exploring the products, applying for them, and then using them online.
+It provides a good channel for these institutions to connect and communicate directly.
+A well-designed and organized website enables flawless communication with the members.

-When faced with questions regarding the performance of websites, most often it is difficult to provide an accurate answer because most organizations do not actively monitor their website analytics.
-In the end- numbers are just numbers unless you know what you are looking for and how is it going to help your enterprise.
+When faced with questions regarding websites' performance, it is often difficult to provide an accurate answer because most organizations do not actively monitor their website analytics.
+In the end, numbers are just numbers unless you know what you are looking for and how it will help your organization.

 You should be monitoring website analytics for the following reasons-

 - It assists you in getting to know your web page visitors and enhancing their experience.

 - You can track what visitors are looking for on your website.